Wallenberg Syndrome 1

 Please log in if you want to rate questions. |

-D) oscillopsia
+D) vertigo

 This answer is correct.

 This patient presents with history and physical findings consistent with a stroke in the lateral medulla (Wallenberg syndrome).
-Her findings are consistent with infarction on the left side of the medulla.
+Her findings are consistent with infarction on the right side of the medulla.
 A stroke in this location will cause damage to the vestibular nuclei, spinothalamic tract, descending sympathetic fibers, descending fibers of cranial nerves IX and X, and cerebellar tracts including the inferior cerebellar peduncle.

 Damage to these structures produces a predictable constellation of symptoms, including nystagmus, vertigo, oscillopsia, nausea and vomiting, loss of pain and temperature in the contralateral half of the body, loss of pain and temperature sensation in the ipsilateral face, an ipsilateral Horner's syndrome (as shown in the image), hoarseness and dysphagia, ataxia, and ipsilateral lateropulsion.